microsoft/terminal/doc/cascadia/TerminalSettings-spec.md

 5. Visual Studio should be able to persist and edit settings globally, without the need for a globals/profiles structure.
-6. The Terminal should be able to read information from a settings structure that's independant of how it's persisted / implemented by the Application
+6. The Terminal should be able to read information from a settings structure that's independent of how it's persisted / implemented by the Application
 7. The Component should be able to have its own settings independent of the application that's embedding it, such as font size and face, scrollbar visibility, etc. These should be settings that are specific to the component,